15 Most Violent and Shocking Movie Scenes of All Time

 12. City of God (2002) – Kid Shooting

 ‘City of God’ blew me away with its brutal realism and raw energy.
 It is, in my opinion, right up there with likes of ‘The Godfather’ and ‘The Goodfellas’ as one of the greatest gangster films ever made.
-The scene that shook me the most in the film happens somewhere midway through when Li’l Ze shoots two kids in their feet and asks another kid to shoot anyone of them.
+The scene that shook me the most in the film happens somewhere midway through when Li’l Ze shoots two kids in their feet and asks another kid to shoot one of them.
 The kid then reluctantly shoots one, killing him instantly.
-What’s incredible about the scene is the acting by the kid who got shot in the foot.
-It’s unbelievably realistic and in a moment makes you feel how hopeless human lives can be.
+What’s incredible about the scene is the acting of the kid who got shot in the foot.
+It’s unbelievably realistic and, in a moment, makes you feel how hopeless human lives can be.
 The scene is shot with breathtaking intensity and in many ways the cry of the kid encapsulates everything the film was all about.

 Read More: Best Christian Movies of All Time